Company cars remain a popular employee benefit. Some company car drivers also receive free fuel for private use.

 - If several employees share the same van, the value of the benefit for each employee is reduced on a just and reasonable basis.

 2. Tax on fuel

-If any free or subsidised fuel is provided for private use in a company car, the employee is taxed on this benefit.
+If any free or subsidised fuel is provided for private use in a company car or van, the employee pays income tax on this benefit.
 The value of the benefit depends on the fuel efficiency of the engine, not on how much fuel is provided.